ABOUT ‘THE TAG CONFERENCE’

 Javier Abarca PhD (ES)

-LOCAL TEAMS
+LOCAL PRODUCERS

 COLLABORATING ACADEMIC BODIES